#Part 2 - The Render Pipeline

 Requesting an adapter and device involves querying the OS graphics layer, which can take time. wgpu exposes this as async so applications can initialise the GPU without blocking a thread. pollster::block_on lets us run it synchronously from main.

-It means the surface became invalid — usually because the window was minimised or resized before the GPU finished presenting.
-The fix is to reconfigure the surface with its current size, which is what state.resize(state.size) does.
+It means the surface became invalid — usually because the window was minimised or resized mid-frame. get_current_texture() reports this as the Lost or Outdated variant, and render() reconfigures the surface and skips the frame.

 Why wrap Window in Arc?